 Our generation wants a simpler life to escape to every now and then.

-Don’t get me wrong, during our journey across the Alps in winter, we saw some motorhomes that make 2 bed luxury riverside apartments over-looking the Thames look like nasty holes, but the vast majority of motorhomers, particularly those who tour in winter, live a life of compromise.
+Don’t get me wrong, during our journeys across the mountains in winter, we saw some motorhomes that make 2 bed luxury riverside apartments over-looking the Thames look like nasty holes, but the vast majority of motorhomers, particularly those who tour in winter, live a life of compromise.
 If you don’t like the following realities, you probably ought to stick to chalet life!

 Here we cover our top 5 motorhome compromises: